Top 50 Point Guards of All Time: Magic, The Big O and Curry Top List

 1. Magic Johnson

 Looking back on Magic’s career, he’s arguably the best passer in NBA history.
 He’s also one of the few players on this list to average double-digit assists for their entire career and did so nine times in his thirteen-year career.
-Johnson was also the centerpiece on several great Laker’s teams, bringing “Showtime” to Los Angeles while winning five championships during his career.
-The three-time MVP brought an unmatched amount of charisma to his already generational passing ability.
+Johnson was also the centerpiece on several great Lakers teams, bringing “Showtime” to Los Angeles while winning five championships during his career.
+The three-time MVP brought an unmatched amount of charisma to his already generational passing ability and was the first 6-foot-9 point guard ever.

 The “Big O,” as Robertson was referenced as throughout his career, was the first player to average a triple-double during the course of an entire season.
 That alone could make an argument to be on this list.
 Nevertheless, Robertson will go down as one of the best all-around players ever.
 He was also a great scorer and averaged a near triple-double in his first five seasons in the NBA.